evermeer/EVReflection/README.md

 ## Main features of EVReflection:
 - Parsing objects based on NSObject to and from a dictionary.
 - Parsing objects to and from a JSON string.
-- Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
+- Support NSCoding function encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
 - Mapping objects from one type to an other